Section Image

 Nelis’ Dutch Village is a major attraction in town, celebrating the area’s Netherlands roots.
 It features rides for kids, a petting zoo, clog dancing and Dutch food, including cheese tastings.
 The village’s old European design is enhanced with tulips planted all over the park.
 Every year, it participates in Tulip Time, a 10-day festival that involves planting millions of tulips around Holland, along with more clog dancing, a carnival and fireworks.

-A 30-minute drive to Grand Rapids
+A 30-mile drive to Grand Rapids

 Nicolas Stuart